Little Broken

 What to Serve with Maryland Crab Soup

-Most of the time simple saltine or oyster crackers is all you need to serve this veggie-filled crab soup.
+Most of the time simple saltine or oyster crackers are all you need to serve this veggie-filled crab soup.

 But if you’re looking to turn this bowl of soup into a well-rounded dinner, here are some options: